HersheyTaichou/CodeBible/content/Networking/Reset IP Stack.md

+---
-# Reset the TCP/IP Stack
+title: Reset the TCP/IP Stack
+---

-Run the following commands in an elevated CMD or PowerShell prompt
+Run the following commands in an elevated CMD or PowerShell prompt to Reset the TCP/IP Stack

 ```bat
 netsh advfirewall reset